Leon Haywood: Career

 He found only sporadic success as a singer, including with "It's Got to Be Mellow" and "Keep It in the Family".
 After recording for Columbia Records, he moved over to MCA Records.
 He emerged as a star in the 1970s by modifying his style to incorporate the emerging funk and disco idioms.
 Haywood joined 20th Century Records in 1974 and was immediately successful, notably with "I Want'a Do Something Freaky to You" (R&B, No. 7 and Pop No. 15, 1975), "Strokin' (Pt.
 II)" (R&B, No. 13, 1976) and "Party" (R&B, No. 24, 1978).
 In 1980, Haywood revived the shuffle beat of 1950s rock and roll with "Don't Push It Don't Force It" (R&B, No. 2 and Pop, No. 49).
 This single also reached No. 12 in the UK Singles Chart, where he is considered a one-hit wonder.

-Haywood is credited with writing the 1981 hit "She's a Bad Mama Jama" by Carl Carlton, which he produced in his own studio.
+Haywood is credited with writing the 1981 hit "She's a Bad Mama Jama (She's Built, She's Stacked)" by Carl Carlton, which he produced in his own studio.
 In 1983, he released the album It's Me Again, which featured a couple minor R&B hits.
 His last R&B chart record was "Tenderoni" (No. 22) in 1984, but the accompanying album, Now and Then went unreleased (although the single was featured on a similarly-titled compilation album, Then & Now, which surfaced five years later).
 After a few more chart singles, for Casablanca Records and Modern Records, Haywood's output failed to excite the public's taste.
 In the late 1980s, he became associated in an executive/production capacity with the Los Angeles-based Edge Records.
 From the 1980s, he produced blues albums by Jimmy McCracklin, Clay Hammond, Ronnie Lovejoy, Buddy Ace and others on his own Evejim Records label.